openshift-assisted/pr-bot/README.md

 This will:
 - Find all cloned JIRA tickets related to the main ticket
-- Extract all GitHub PR URLs from all related tickets (supports both assisted-service and assisted-installer repositories)
+- Extract all GitHub PR URLs from all related tickets (supports assisted-service, assisted-installer, and assisted-installer-agent repositories)
 - Analyze each PR across all release branches (with repository-specific context)
 - Provide a combined analysis showing all branches affected across all PRs
 - Show comprehensive release status information for each repository